venenux/alpine-wiki/tutorials/alpine-tutorial-wifi-routering.md

 # AlpineLinux with wlan settings.

 The alpine wiki is a crap .. information is "less" so much people is just losing the patiente..

+Before taking any copy from this document check [Licensing clarifications](#licensing-clarifications) at the end.

 ## Introduction to Wireless devices